 Moss wasn’t finished, though.
 He took a punt return 85 yards untouched for ascore to give Miami a 44-6 lead in the third.
 Even after a pair ofunsportsmanlike conduct penalties, Todd Sievers added a 50-yard extra point.

 Boston College punted on the ensuing possession, and Daryl Jones – subbingfor Moss – used a spin move to escape two tacklers and scampered 87 yards foranother score.

 Not even coach Butch Davis, who has refused to run up the score all season,could do much to stop the onslaught.
 He did, however, pull most of his startersafter the final touchdown.

-Tim Hasselbeck, returning to the lineup after sitting out Boston College’slast game with a sprained right knee, drove the Eagles 80 yards to take a 6-0lead on the opening possession.
-But his interception three drives later turnedthe game in Miami’s favor.
+Tim Hasselbeck, returning to the lineup after sitting out Boston College’slast game with a sprained right knee, completed all three of his passes on theopening drive.

 He had 39 yards passing, driving the Eagles 80 yards to take a 6-0 lead.back William Green punched it in from 1 yard out, but Mike Sutphin’sextra-point try deflected off the left upright.

 Hasselbeck finished 10-of-26 for 120 yards with an interception.

 It took the Hurricanes a while to get going despite Moss’ 57-yard end aroundon their first play.
 Miami fumbled twice in as many possessions.

 James Jackson fumbled two plays after Moss’ run, turning the ball over atBoston College 19.
 And Dorsey botched a third-down snap, after which Miami hadto settle for a field goal.